 TOBACCO IS THE WORLD’S LEADING AGENT OF DEATH AND DISEASE

-Every day, more than 14,000 people die from tobacco use.
+Every day, more than 21,000 people die from tobacco use.
 Most tobacco-related deaths occur in low- and middle-income countries, areas that are targets of intensive tobacco industry marketing.
-Unless urgent action is taken, tobacco will kill 8 million people a year worldwide by 2030, with 80% of these deaths expected to occur in developing countries.
+Unless urgent action is taken, tobacco will continue to kill more people every year.

 Tobacco can also be deadly for non-smokers.
 Secondhand tobacco smoke contributes to heart disease, cancer, and other diseases, causing an additional 600,000 premature deaths annually.